 Relax with TV and Massaging Dental Chairs

-To help reduce any anxiety or apprehension even more, we also offer cable TV and massaging dental chairs in all of our treatment rooms, along with movie video glasses and Pandora radio headphones if requested.
+To help reduce any anxiety or apprehension even more, our Appleton dental office features cable TV and massaging dental chairs in all of our treatment rooms, along with movie video glasses and Pandora radio headphones if requested.
 Come watch a sitcom like “Friends” or “Curb Your Enthusiasm,” or a drama such as “CSI:” or “House, M.D.” while you are being treated.
 They all do an excellent job of relaxing your body and distracting your brain!

-Dr. Luther is Highly Experienced in Sedation Dentistry
+Dr. Luther is Highly Experience in Sedation Dentistry

-Dr. Luther is highly experienced in sedation dentistry, extensively trained in both oral and IV sedation as part of his prestigious general practice hospital residency in Seattle, Washington.
+Appleton’s Dr. Luther is highly experienced in sedation dentistry.
+He was extensively trained in both oral and IV sedation as part of his prestigious general practice hospital residency in Seattle, Washington.
 Seeking his advice, rather than foregoing treatment because of fear and potential pain, gives people the opportunity to undergo critical procedures that they would have otherwise avoided.
 Just ask one of Dr. Luther’s highly trained staff for specific details.